 [Women are] like, ‘Why don’t you hear me?
 Why don’t you see my feelings?’
 And [men are] like, ‘But you’re not all the way human.
 You’re here for me, you’re here for my deal.’
 It’s real.”

 “I am guilty,” Crews added.
 “I believed, simply because I was a man, that I was more valuable than my wife and the other women in my life.”

 Violence is so intricately connected to a man’s identity that, without violence against women as an identity, many men may feel the very idea threatens their masculinity, or causes them to feel emasculated, as if they are not “real” men, and that they are thus by default, weak, “inferior and non-entitled” women, feeble men or gays.
 It’s critical that men (and some women) understand that this fragility is an outcome of the manipulation of their minds with thought control, false dilemmas, illusions of supremacist ideals, and the like.

-5. It creates a world that puts boys and men at high risk of assaulted by other (bigger or older, etc.) males.
+5. It puts boys and men at high risk of being assaulted by other (bigger or older, etc.) males lusting to prove dominance.

 It happens to men in greater numbers than imagined or currently reported.
 In the military.
 In athletics.
 In fraternities.
 In film.
 In corporate America.
 Every year, states a report in Harvard Kennedy School’s Journalistic Research, men and boys face dangers in university settings and athletic sports teams, for example, are injured, humiliated, sexually assaulted or killed during events of hazing.

 In one study of Australian universities, new male students were subjected to such violent hazing and sexual assault rituals that the authors called for the practice to be criminalized.
 Though legislation in the U.S. was introduced in 2012 U.S. by Congresswoman F. Wilson, seeking to make this a federal offense, the effort was unsuccessful.